RobertRostohar/Demo_EW/TrustZone/app/AWS/OTA.md

 1. Bump up the version of the new firmware image to be updated.

    Firmware version (Major, Minor and Build) is defined in the OTA Demo configuration file **ota_demo_config.h**.
-   Increase the version of the updated firmware (ex: 0.9.3, default version is 0.9.2).
+   Increase the version of the updated firmware (ex: 0.9.3, default version is 0.9.2) and build it.

 2. Sign the image using the **sign_image.bat** script and provide the increased **version** and also increment the **security counter** (initial value is 1):